Justin-Data/Hospitality-Revenue-Analysis/README.md

 Tasks:
 - Explore key metrics related to the hospitality industry
-- Develop a dashboard showcasing a performance overview for the company
+- Develop a dashboard showcasing the performance of the company
 - Provide insights and potential suggestions to increase revenue

 Steps taken: